bamos/reading-list/README.md

 and access the website with `localhost:8000`.

 # Updating Bower Dependencies
-Run `bower update` obtain the dependencies in `bower_components`.
+Run `bower update` to obtain the dependencies in `bower_components`.
 Run [./update-vendor-deps.sh](https://github.com/bamos/reading-list/blob/gh-pages/update-vendor-deps.sh)
 to copy the necessary portions into [vendor](https://github.com/bamos/reading-list/tree/gh-pages/vendor).

 # Inspiration
-I was inspired to create a GitHub-hosted reading list by seeing similar projects by other people.
+The following projects inspired me to create a GitHub-hosted reading list.
-Following is a list of repositories I've found.
-Do get in contact if you'd like me to check out and link to your list.

 <!--
 To generate the following list, install https://github.com/jacquev6/PyGithub